Hidden Markov and semi-Markov models: When and why are these models useful for classifying states in time series data?: Sheep acceleration Data

 Furthermore, we fit the four models with all the time series available to analyze the ability of them to capture the structure of the system.
 In order to measure predictive capacity we computed a root mean square error (RMSE) over the observations: for each observed time series and model, using a 100 sample of the previously fitted posterior, we computed 100 predictions (using the FB algorithm) of the hidden states and the observation process.
 We then calculated the RMSE between the predictions and observations.
 To evaluate the goodness of fit we finally compared the estimations of the sojourn times assuming geometric distributions (HMM and AR(1)-HMM) and as negative binomial distributions (HSMM and AR(1)-HSMM) with the empirical distributions obtained from the observed sojourn times.

 After discarding the videos that had not captured sheep or those for which acceleration data was not available, a total of 18 videos from eight different animals were obtained from the session of September and a total of 49 videos from 17 different animals from the session of December.
-Out of 67 time series with a total duration of two hours and 53 minutes, a $62.27\%$ were from the Inactive behaviour, a $33.51\%$ from the Foraging state, a $3.75\%$ corresponded to the Walk class, and the remaining $0.47\%$ to the Fast Walk state.
+Out of 67 time series with a total duration of two hours and 53 minutes, a $62.27\%$ were from the Inactive behavior, a $33.51\%$ from the Foraging state, a $3.75\%$ corresponded to the Walk class, and the remaining $0.47\%$ to the Fast Walk state.
 The data used is available at https://doi.org/10.6084/m9.figshare.14473455.

-Figure \ref{patternsexample} shows two examples of the signal patterns obtained for the four behaviours.
+Figure \ref{patternsexample} shows two examples of the signal patterns obtained for the four behaviors.
 When the sheep is inactive, the \texttt{log(Sd.Pitch)} and the \texttt{log(Mean.VedBA)} are low, meaning that the orientation of the head is almost constant and the energy expenditure is very low.
 When the sheep is eating or searching, the VeDBA values are higher and the pitch angle is lower.
-The patterns of the Walk behaviour are similar to the previous one, however, the pitch angle values can be higher and less constant.
+The patterns of the Walk behavior are similar to the previous one, however, the pitch angle values can be higher and less constant.
 The highest values of the standard deviation of the \texttt{log(Mean.Pitch)} and of the \texttt{log(Mean.VedBA)} are obtained when the sheep is running.
-It also can be noticed that the four behaviours have different duration times: the inactive state is the one that lasts the longest, followed by the Foraging state, then the Walk behaviour and finally the Fast Walk state.
+It also can be noticed that the four behaviors have different duration times: the inactive state is the one that lasts the longest, followed by the Foraging state, then the Walk behavior and finally the Fast Walk state.